Love Laughs at Andy Hardy

-This film was also noteworthy for being the last to feature veteran character actor Lewis Stone as Judge Hardy.
-Stone continued his career for the next seven years, making 10 more films until his death in 1953 at age 73.
+This film was also noteworthy for being the last in the Andy Hardy series to feature veteran character actor Lewis Stone as Judge Hardy.
+Stone continued his career for the next seven years, appearing in 10 more films until his death in 1953 at age 73.

 Plot

-The story starts in the small town of Carvel, where the honorable judge Hardy (Lewis Stone) and his wife Emily (Fay Holden) eagerly await their son's return from the military.
+The story starts in the small town of Carvel, where the honorable Judge Hardy (Lewis Stone) and his wife Emily (Fay Holden) eagerly await their son's return from the military.
 Andy (Mickey Rooney) has received an honorable discharge from the Army after a service of two years.
 His parents are unaware of the fact that Andy is looking to get back with his college sweetheart Kay (Bonita Granville).
 One day soon after Andy's homecoming, his mother Emily observes him looking at store window displays of wedding rings and baby clothing, and suspects that her son must be in love.
 Emily's suspicions are soon confirmed when Andy, who usually has had an eye for girls, barely notices the very attractive singer, Isobel Gonzales (Lina Romay), when they are introduced.

 Isobel is a regular singer at the Carvel country club, and when Andy comes there and they are introduced to each other, she falls in love with him.
 Andy, however, isn't smitten by Isobel in the same way, still preoccupied with thinking about his college sweetheart.
 Andy wants to return to Wainwright college to finish his studies and meet his sweetheart as soon as possible.
 Andy is very determined though, to keep the romance a secret form his parents.
 When Andy is with his parents visiting the country club, he finds out there is a telegram, sent by Kay, that is supposed to be delivered to him at his parents' house.
 He panics, and in a desperate attempt to hide it from his parents, he makes up an excuse to leave the club to help out a friend.
 He convinces a friend to cover for him and spread a fake story about a broken water faucet.
 But in reality he rushes home to the house and intercepts the telegram before anyone else gets to see it.